LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 ## Common pitfalls

-When benchmarking a function which mutates its arguments, be aware that the same input is passed to the function each evaluation in a sample.
+When benchmarking a function which mutates its arguments, be aware that the same input is passed to the function for each evaluation in a sample.
 This can cause problems if the function does not expect to repeatedly operate on the same input.

 ```jldoctest